Windows 95: Startup sound

 In 1994, Microsoft designers Mark Malamud and Erik Gavriluk approached Brian Eno to compose music for the Windows 95 project.
 The result was a six-second start-up music-sound of the Windows 95 operating system, The Microsoft Sound, which first appeared in May 1995 with Windows 95 May Test Release build 468.
 In 2025, The Microsoft Sound was selected for preservation in the National Recording Registry by the Library of Congress for being "culturally, historically and/or aesthetically significant".

-The sounds from Windows 3.1, including the "tada.wav" sound that was previously used as its startup sound, were retained in the new operating system.
+The previous startup sound formerly used for Windows 3.1, "TADA.WAV", was reused as the shutdown sound for Windows 95; many of the other system sounds from the aforementioned Windows version were also reused as well.

 Technical improvements

 Windows 95 included support for 255-character mixed-case long filenames and preemptively multitasked protected-mode 32-bit applications.
 16-bit processes were still co-operatively multitasked.

 Plug and Play

 Windows 95 tried to automate device detection and configuration as much as possible, but could still fall back to manual settings if necessary.
 During the initial install process of Windows 95, it would attempt to automatically detect all devices installed in the system.

 Windows 95 also introduced the Device Manager to indicate which devices were working optimally with correct drivers and configuration and to allow the user to override automatic Plug and Play-based driver installation with manual options or give a choice of several semi-automatic configurations to try to free up resources for devices that still needed manual configuration.

 Windows 95 also has built-in support for Advanced Power Management.